LibRapid/LibRapidRust/readme.md

 -----

 Depending on the current published LibRapid version and how many crates are in queue on docs.rs, you may need to build the docs yourself.
-To do that, simply git-clone this repository and then run `cargo doc`.
-After that, your documentation should be ready in `src/target/doc/index.html`.
+To do that, simply git-clone this repository and then run `cargo doc --open`.
+After that, your documentation should open automatically.

 How does it work?
 -----